Mazid2003/Machine-Learning-Trainee-Program/README.md

 Date: 09/06/2025

-Welcome to my journey through a 1-month intensive **Machine Learning Trainee Program** at **InnovateCloud Solutions**.
+Welcome to my journey through a 1-month intensive **Machine Learning Trainee** at **InnovateCloud Solutions**.
 This program included a mix of theory, hands-on projects, and a final ML project: **Loan Default Prediction System**.

 ---